wilcot/Linux/distros.md

 | Amazon Linux | Built by Amazon to easily work with AWS | RHEL|

 ## Package Managers
-2 different types of package managers:
+2 different types of package manager-ish systems:

 **package managers**: handle installing of packages locally from a file.
 Define the archive type and how configuration on how to update a system.
 Example: RPM and APT

 **meta packagers**: wrapper around package manager that allows packages to be downloaded and installed from external sources.
 Examples: Yum and apt-get